GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 ## Abstract

 This proposal presents an efficient on-chain policy engine approach.
 Policies are decomposed into simple rules, called artifacts, and represented as a directed acyclic graph (DAG).
+Each DAG node is an instance of an artifact.
 The DAG is recursively evaluated starting from a top-tier artifact (root node), effectively processing it as a tree.
 The evaluation result serves as the final policy evaluation outcome.

 The standard defines approaches, interfaces, and conventional traits that facilitate interoperability between policies and artifacts for common usage scenarios.